 The antiviral one is a different cultural model

-Aside from the "technical" factors that make it different, perhaps even more important about Mastodon's design is the behavior it introduces to its user base.
+Aside from the "technical" factors that make it different, what is perhaps even more important about Mastodon's design is the behavior it introduces to its user base.
 People who have been using it forever (i.e. for 6 years) have literally created an antiviral culture.
 They oppose functions and attitudes that promote virality.
 They prefer slowness to speed.

 This is one reason why Mastodon will never be a full-fledged replacement for Twitter.

 The advent of Musk could send Twitter into bankruptcy (this is a hypothesis put forward by the tycoon himself in his emails to employees), but it could also make it experience a new boom.
 Twitter could find a balance between profit and virality: after all these dynamics are harmful, but they have also brought social and civil issues to the attention of the general public (I'm thinking of Black Lives Matter).

 Not only that: Mastodon's antiviral footprint could reduce the number of people who want to use it.
 Guys with an "addiction" to the excitement of Twitter feeds would find Mastodon unattractive and banal by comparison.
 Where are the trends?
 What are we talking about today?

 This “confusion” of new users arriving and they are flocking Mastodon is already creating some problems with long-time users.
 The new arrivals are trying to use the platform the way they have always used Twitter: cheerfully promoting themselves, hunting for "likes", posting lapidary comments from arrogant "beaters" and tirades of controversy.

 It's not all their fault: it's the fault of those who taught them to behave in certain ways.
 To constantly hunt for likes and retweets/boosts.
 To promote yourself.
 To perform.
 And now, to bring this form of "mental approach" to the new platform.

 How will it end?
 Will Mastodon remain antiviral?